fgregg/scraping-intro/README.md

 pretty and complicated things for you, but it all starts with the HTML that the website sent you.
 Let's look at some of HTML right now.

-On a (results page)[https://www.revenue.state.il.us/app/kob/KOBReport?p=20122&m=0160001].
+On a [results page](https://www.revenue.state.il.us/app/kob/KOBReport?p=20122&m=0160001).
 If you have a two button mouse click on the page with your left button.
 If you have a Mac, CMD-Click.
 You should see a menu that has an option called 'View Source.'
 Select it.
 See... it's just a bunch of text.